bahrus/purr-sist/README.md

         ...
         <my-component> <!-- just an example -->
             #ShadowDOM
-                <purr-sist read guid="7482dbc4-04c8-40e6-8481-07d8ee4656b7" master-list-id="/myMasterList"></purr-sist>
+                <purr-sist-foo read guid="7482dbc4-04c8-40e6-8481-07d8ee4656b7" master-list-id="/myMasterList"></purr-sist-foo>
             #EndShadowDOM
         </my-component>
     </body>
 ```

-Note that the value of the master-list-id attribute starts with a /.
+Note the value of the master-list-id attribute starts with a /.
 This is to explicitly state that the id is expected to be found outside any Shadow DOM.
 The ability to reference a master list sitting inside some Shadow DOM realm is not currently supported.

 # Examples Part A -- persisting to myjson.com